 - Don't memorise long pieces of language (for example, about your city) and try to give a memorised speech.
 Your examiner will notice this immediately and ask you another question on a different topic. - If you don't understand a question or an aspect of the topic you are given, don't be afraid to ask the examiner to explain.
 This is a natural part of communication. - Try to develop your answers as much as possible.
-The fewer that we have to ask you, the better. - Part 3 gives you the chance to show off a bit and impress your examiner make sure you take full advantage of it. - Leave the test room quietly don't start talking loudly to friend outside. - Don't ask the examiner at the end how you have done or if you have passed.
+The fewer that we have to ask you, the better. - Part 3 gives you the chance to show off a bit and impress your examiner make sure you take full advantage of it. - Don't ask the examiner at the end how you have done or if you have passed.
 We cannot tell you this; your results will be sent to you by our International Office. - We want you to do well!
 Your examiner will try to make you as relaxed as possible and will encourage you throughout the test.
 Deep breaths can help with nerves.
 Just be yourself.